Shakoor v Situ

 Shakoor v Situ (t/a Eternal Health Co) [2000] 4 All ER 181; [2001] 1 WLR 410; (2001) 57 BMLR 178; Independent, May 25, 2000; is a first instance case in English tort law on the standard of care appropriate for an alternative medicine practitioner.
-Its controversial ruling elaborates on the "responsible body of medical men" test from Bolam v.
-Friern Hospital Management Committee.
+Its controversial ruling elaborates on the "responsible body of medical men" test from Bolam v Friern Hospital Management Committee.

 Facts

 Mr Abdul Shakoor went to a Nottingham-based Chinese herbalist, which traded as the "Eternal Health Co."
-Mr Kang Situ, who ran the herbalist had trained for five years in China, gaining both a traditional "medicine" and "modern" medical qualifications.
+Mr Kang Situ, who ran the herbalist had trained for five years in China, gaining qualifications both in traditional Chinese medicine and 'modern' medicine.
 His grade was "excellent".
 He had no British professional medical qualifications.
 In November 1994, Mr Situ prescribed a course of Chinese herbal remedies for Mr Shakoor's benign lipomata, a skin condition, which produces fatty tissue that lies just below the skin, but causes no risk to health.
 There is no treatment in the UK, except surgical removal.
 Mr Shakoor was given a mix of twelve herbs in ten sachets which were to be taken on alternate days after a meal.
 After nine doses Mr Shakoor got ill, nauseous, his eyes went yellow and he suffered heartburn.
 He vomited, and had abdominal pain.
 He went to hospital, and was diagnosed as having "probably hepatitis A".
 His liver failed, he had hepatic necrosis.
 He had an operation, but he died in January 1995.
 In the post-mortem, his liver was found to contain Bai Xian Pi, or dictamnus dasycarpus, which some evidence suggested could be hepatotoxic.